rolandtoth/TextformatterMultiValue/README.md

 Set flexible data structures in "key = value1, value2, ..." format to use as variable groups in templates.

-Great for general site settings, social links, menus, etc.
+Great for general site settings, social links, menus, or just grouping items together without creating separate fields.

 Features
 ---------------------------------------